 Should I get tested for the flu?

 If you have the symptoms described above during a flu outbreak, it’s likely you have the flu — even if you’ve been vaccinated — and there’s usually no need to be tested.
-However, flu symptoms can occur in other diseases like pneumonia and pertussis (whooping cough) as well, so to be certain, contact your primary care provider to see whether a visit is necessary.
-There has been a jump in pertussis cases in the past few years because immunity from the new tetanus-pertussis-diphtheria vaccine lasts only several years, so if your predominant symptom is a loud, uncontrollable cough, your healthcare provider may want to see you.
+If you’re not sure what to do, contact your primary care provider to see whether a visit is necessary.

 In most cases, however, it’s best to stay at home and rest.
 And if you’re a One Medical member, use Treat Me Now on the app or call any office to speak with a member of our medical team.
 They’ll make sure you get the care you need without an unnecessary office visit.